polkadot-fellows/RFCs/text/0059-nodes-capabilities-discovery.md

 ### Secondary DHTs

-Implementations that have the **history provider** capability must also participate in a secondary DHT that is comprised only of nodes with that capability.
+Implementations that have the **history provider** capability must also participate in a secondary DHT that comprises only of nodes with that capability.
 The protocol name of that secondary DHT must be `/<genesis-hash>/kad/history`.

-Similarly, implementations that have the **archive provider** capability must also participate in a secondary DHT that is comprised only of nodes with that capability and whose protocol name is `/<genesis-hash>/kad/archive`.
+Similarly, implementations that have the **archive provider** capability must also participate in a secondary DHT that comprises only of nodes with that capability and whose protocol name is `/<genesis-hash>/kad/archive`.

 Just like implementations must not register themselves if they don't fulfill their capability yet, they must also not participate in the secondary DHT if they don't fulfill their capability yet.